fun33333/HDMS/Docs/02-Roles-and-Permissions.md

 #### **Key Value:**

-Makes the requester an *active participant* in the lifecycle rather than a passive initiator — improving engagement and faster resolutions.
+Makes the requestor an *active participant* in the lifecycle rather than a passive initiator — improving engagement and faster resolutions.

 ---